lmponcio/Django-Issue-Tracker/SRS.md

 - **admin**: oversees the work being done on the platform.
 - **team_member**: works on the tasks linked to the tickets, and the tickets themselves.
-- **guest:** has access to the platform, but only for read purposes.
+- **guest:** has access to the platform, but only for read purposes - no login needed.

 ### Underlying assumptions or dependencies: